Skip to main content

 Sharing template folder notification

-If this user doesn't have a Mixmax account yet, they'll have the option to create one.
-After the account is created, the Template (or folder of Templates) will be right there waiting for them.
-Individual shared Templates will appear in the Shared with me folder.
+If this user doesn't have a Mixmax account yet, they can create one.
+After the account is created, the Template (or folder of Templates) will be ready for them.
+Individual-shared templates will appear in the Shared with me folder.

 Creating Templates with variables